lkesteloot/unsong/unsong.md

 She paused to see if anyone would challenge her.
 No one did.

-“My first memories were…much like this.
+“My first memories were... much like this.
 Black smoke-filled skies, and a world on fire.
 The first sounds I heard were the cries of my mother being hacked to pieces without dying.
 My father I think ignored me; he has many children, and if they survive and stay sane they become the minor nobility of Hell.
 We are drawn to evil, Dylan.
 It is a fascination to us, me and all my part-demon kin.
 I felt the draw every moment of my life, since the beginning.
 But I also felt something different.
 I stayed with my mother, tried to console her.
 I talked to her and tried to learn from her, and she taught me things about the upper world, in between her screams.
 She told me about the Comet King, who claimed to be able to hear the voices of the damned from thousands of miles away, when I was half-deaf to them even within earshot.
 And maybe it was the little part in me that was human, but there was something I was able to respect in that, some part of me that didn’t have feelings but was able to model what they might be like.
 So when I turned a year old, I left Hell and went into the world, trying to trace his path.

 “I wanted to do good, but my birthright was evil.
 It was my only talent.
 And then I found UNSONG.
 It was beautiful, as if it had been made just for me.
 Maybe it had been; who knows what the Comet King could or couldn’t see.
 Out of a campaign to conceal the light of God on Earth, to persecute the desperate and poor, come gifts a hundredfold more potent, powers strong enough to hold back Hell and give humanity a fighting chance.
 But it was a wreck.
 The Comet King’s successors were weak; too merciful to use his weapons to their full potential.
 My only talent is evil.
 But sometimes that’s enough.
 With the help of a family member in, ah, [i]high places[/i], I rose through the ranks and became Director-General, tried to give UNSONG the best chance I could.
 Now Uriel has fallen, the lights have gone out, and all the world has to save itself with are the Names I’ve fought to give them.”